collabora/gst-python-ml/README.md

 Important Note:

-This Dockerfile maps a local `gst-python-analytics` repository to the container, and expects this repository to be located in `$HOME/src` i.e.  `$HOME/src/gst-python-analytics`.
+This Dockerfile maps a local `gst-python-ml` repository to the container, and expects this repository to be located in `$HOME/src` i.e.  `$HOME/src/gst-python-ml`.

 #### Enable Docker GPU Support on Host